ThomasBaruzier/android-chroot/README.md

 pacman -R linux-aarch64 linux-firmware openssh net-tools netctl # remove optional packages pacman -Syu # run this command a few times if packages sync fails pacman -Sc --noconfirm # remove cache to save space

+# Setup users and sudo
+useradd -m <user>
+usermod -aG wheel <user>
+passwd root
+passwd <user>
+pacman -S sudo
+EDITOR=nano visudo # uncomment `%wheel ALL=(ALL:ALL) NOPASSWD: ALL`

+# Exit
+exit
+./chroot.sh --umount-only
 ```

-10. If everything works, you can try using the script for the first time.
+10. If everything worked as expected, you can try using the script for the first time.
 ```
 ./chroot.sh
 ```